grumpyjames/birding-almanac/features/a-200-bird-year/part-18-kentish-bhm.md

 At this point, I'm not even thinking about birds, I'm just enjoying the walk.
-As we pass underneath a railway bridge and head towards a large set of farm buildings, I hear an unusual dove like noise.
+As we pass underneath a railway bridge and head towards a large set of farm buildings, I hear an unusual dove-like noise.
 Interesting.
 People have described Turtle Doves as 'purring'; is this what they mean?
 Worth a look, in any case.

-The source of the noise is sitting in a giant tree at the opposite edge of the field the road we're walking borders.
+The source of the noise is sitting in a giant tree at the opposite edge of the field we're in.
 It's just on the edge of being identifiable; the sun's quite low; plenty of light, but colours are tricky.
 Is the top of that wing showing a warm brown colouration?
 It could be.
 I can't convince myself of the id at this distance, so I get the xeno-canto page for Turtle Dove up for some audio confirmation.
 Unmistakable.

 <div style="display: block; margin: 0 auto; text-align: center">
 <iframe src='https://www.xeno-canto.org/181391/embed' scrolling='no'